The School of Earth, Energy & Environmental Sciences File Server, sesfs.stanford.edu

 Similarly, colleagues at other institutions can be given guest access to research or administrative group shares on sesfs.stanford.edu.
 However, the share owner must first sponsor this colleague for a full-service SUNet ID.
 Due to technical limitations in the way the new server authenticates users, guests will need a "full service" ID that must be charged to a university financial account; the free "base service" is not sufficient.
 Such guests will have only the access granted by the share owner, and will not get a home share on sesfs.stanford.edu.

 This file server follows the official policy for termination of SUNet IDs, which gives faculty and students a 120 day grace period after they leave the university before their SUNet ID is de-activated.
-The grace period is only 3 days for staff.
+There is no grace period for staff.
 But faculty and staff emeriti have permanently active SUNet IDs.

 When your SUNet ID is no longer active, you can no longer connect to the sesfs.stanford.edu file server.
 Your home share will be retained on disk for 30 days after your SUNet ID becomes inactive.
 Then it will be archived to tape and erased from disk, unless your SUNet ID is reactivated in the meanwhile due to re-affiliation with the university or full-service guest sponsorship.